 In Beyond the Black Rainbow (which I have discussed a little in a previous post) the setting is an 80’s psychiatric research lab run by a pure, unadulterated psychotic tyrant who has somehow created a daughter with supernatural powers (through a process involving immersion into a pool of black slime).
 She is heavily drugged and kept captive in a cell and every so often tortured by her doctor/father who seems to have an incestuous obsession with her vulnerability, her complete domination by his will.
 The most powerful image of the whole film is how the girl, Elena, manages to escape his clutches while struggling against a drugged-up stupor; her painful staggering and slow crawling along corridors and through bushes, barefoot in her little white nightgown, while being pursued by this horrific, monstrous creature who becomes more bestial and deranged with every scene.

 Beyond the Black Rainbow is one of the few examples in which the girl/object of desire actively triumphs over her captor.
-Indeed, the entire theme of the film, as I see it, is one of post-traumatic response; an incident that both Elena and Dr Barry Nyle go through (immersion in aforementioned psychedelic slime) which irrevocably changes their entire being; as a result Nyle is stripped of his humanity and becomes little more than an evil machine; while Elena unleashes supernatural powers within herself but remains human, and good.
+Indeed, the entire theme of the film, as I see it, is one of post-traumatic response to an incident that both Elena and Dr Barry Nyle go through (immersion in aforementioned psychedelic slime) which irrevocably changes their entire being; as a result Nyle is stripped of his humanity and becomes little more than an evil machine; while Elena unleashes supernatural powers within herself but remains human, and good.
 Nyle sees their shared experience as one that has bonded them forever; they are the only two humans in existence who have seen ‘beyond’ and survived, emerging superhuman.
 In reality, the transcendent experience has simply laid bare what was underneath their skin already.
 Nyle fully metamorphoses into the bestial, psychotic murderer he already was deep inside; Elena releases powers but endures as a human being.
 Thus, she survives, while he does not.